Supported by Bluethumb

 A former semi-finalist in the Bluethumb Art Prize and another Australian abstract artists we love, Clair’s works are beautifully complex reflections of nature.
 She says she likes to create art that’s, “A visual feast for the eyes and will be enjoyed for generations to come” and she doesn’t disappoint!

 9. Melinda Katotriatis

 Melinda’s artworks vary greatly in style.
 Her latest collection is all about whimsical strokes and soft colours, whereas she also delves into geometric patterns in muted colours, creating a three-dimensional aspect.
 They somehow exercise your mind while at the same time have a relaxing effect with their repetitive, rhythmic forms.

-Have you found your latest artwork from this list?
-We’d love to know if you snap up any pieces from these talented artists.
+Did you discover some new Australian abstract artists from our list?
+We’d love to know if you snap up any pieces from these talented artists!